TheCocoTeam/source-watcher-core/README.md

 PHP project which allows extracting, transform and load data from different sources including databases, files and services.

+## What is ETL?

+ETL is an abbreviation that stands: for extract, transform, and load.
+It's a software process used to fill data warehouses with information in three steps:

+- Extract: The process extracts or pulls data from multiple sources.

+- Transform: The incoming data passes through a transformation step.

+- Load: The ETL process will send the data to its final destination.

+The foundations of ETL come from data warehousing methodologies dating back to the 1960s.
+ETL is the process of gathering raw data, like the one from production systems.
+Once collected, the data transforms into a more readable, understandable format.
+The transformed and cleaned data is then loaded into a data repository, usually a relational database but not limited to other types of databases, files, and even REST services among others.

 ## ETL example

 Assume that you have some information in a CSV file, and you want to import the content of the file to a MySQL database.